10up/brightcove-video-connect/README.md

 ## Changelog

+##### 1.2.1
+* Enhancement: Add `brightcove_video_html` filter
+* Enhancement: Add support for the Heartbeat API
+* Fix: Issue where playlist shortcode was mistakenly inserted
+* Fix: Issue where spinners would not show on first load

 ##### 1.2.0
 * Enhancement: Enable the presentation and control of custom fields on uploaded videos
 * Enhancement: Add support for custom video player selection during publication